IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 * Spell out 'zero' and 'one'; use digits otherwise.
 * Use commas in numbers of 4 or more digits.
 * Use dollar sign.
 Only use decimals if there are cents (not ".00").
 * Fractions are preferred over decimals and should be written as 1/2, 1/4, 1/3.
+Avoid using the single fraction characters, like ½, as they do not render properly across all platforms.
 If they start a sentence, they should be spelled out:

   * One-third of the group have multiple convictions
   * In the group, 1/3 have multiple convictions